-Does this financial product have a sustainable investment objective?
-Yes No X It will make a minimum of sustain- able investments with an environ- mental objective:% It promotes environmental /social characteristics and, while it does not have a sustainable investment as its objective, it has a proportion of 5% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environ- mentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% It promotes environmental / social characteristics, but will not make any sustainable investments.
+investment does not signifi- cantly harm any environmental or social objective and that the Does this financial product have a sustainable investment objective? investee companies follow good governance practices.
+Yes Ο Χ. Νο It will make a minimum of sustainable investments with an environmental objective:% It promotes environmental / social characteristics and, while it does not have a sustainable investment as its objective, it will have a mini- mum proportion of 5% of sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable eco- nomic activities.
+Sustainable investments with an environ- mental objective might be aligned with the EU Taxonomy or not. in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustaina- ble investments with a social ob- jective:% It promotes environmental / social characteristics, but will not make any sustainable investments